Introduction

 1) Makes processes efficient

-Electronic bills take way less time than producing and delivering paper bills.
-It improves processes reducing their overall turnaround time.
+Electronic bills take much less time to produce and deliver than paper bills.
+They improve processes, reducing their overall turnaround time.

 2) Improve accuracy